jamieernest/Lenovo-ThinkPad-E490-Hackintosh/README.md

 - Go to the [releases](https://github.com/jamieernest/Lenovo-E490-Hackintosh/releases) and download the lastest version
 - Replace EFI folder in USB EFI partition with the EFI folder from the zip file
 - Go into config.plist with [ProperTree](https://github.com/corpnewt/ProperTree) and change the SystemProductName (Type), SystemSerialNumber (Serial), MLB (Board Serial) and SystemUUID (SmUUID) which is generated using [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS) (Press 1, then 3 then type MacBookPro15,2)
-- If the DSDT doesn't work (aka no boot) remove the DSDT from the ACPI folder and open config.plist with ProperTree and press Ctrl+Shift+R and select the OC Folder.
 - Boot into USB and select MacOS installer
 - In the installer open disk utility and format the SSD to APFS. <strong>YOU WILL LOSE ALL THE DATA THAT IS ON IT</strong>
 - When you are booted in you need to mount EFI partition and replace it with USB's EFI using [Hackintool](https://github.com/headkaze/Hackintool/releases) or [MountEFI](https://github.com/corpnewt/MountEFI)